dazdaz/azure-aks/README.md

 # Run 5 pods
 kubectl scale --replicas=5 deployment/mynginx

-# Check what version of Azure Managed k8s is available
+# Check what version of Azure Managed k8s is available for deployment
-az aks get-versions -g $RG -n $CLUSTERNAME -o table
+az aks get-versions -o table

 az aks upgrade -g $RG -n $CLUSTERNAME -k 1.8.2
 # Check that our nodes have been upgraded to 1.8.2